Shankar Mandekar

 Shankar Hiraman Mandekar (born 1973) is an Indian politician from Maharashtra.
 He is an MLA from Bhor Assembly constituency in Pune District.
 He won the 2024 Maharashtra Legislative Assembly election representing the Nationalist Congress Party.

 Early life and education

-Mandekar is from Mulshi taluk, Pune District, Maharashtra.
+Mandekar is from Chande, Mulshi taluk, Pune District, Maharashtra.
 He is the son of Hiraman Vishnu Mandekar.
 He passed Class 12 at Sant Gora Kumbhar High School and Junior College, Pashan and later discontinued his studies.

 Career

 Mandekar won from Bhor Assembly constituency representing the Nationalist Congress Party in the 2024 Maharashtra Legislative Assembly election.
 He polled 126,455 votes and defeated his nearest rival and three time MLA, Sangram Anantrao Thopate of the Indian National Congress, by a margin of 19,638 votes.
 It ended Congress Party's 15 year hold on the constituency.